xXleowXx/gitlab-charts/doc/quickstart/index.md

 - [Google GKE cluster creation guide](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-zonal-cluster).
 - [Amazon AWS Getting started with Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html).
   Use EC2 managed nodes for the EKS cluster, and not Fargate.
-Fargate [has a number of limitations](https://docs.aws.amazon.com/en_us/eks/latest/userguide/fargate.html) and is not supported for use with the GitLab Helm Chart.
+Fargate [has a number of limitations](https://docs.aws.amazon.com/en_us/eks/latest/userguide/fargate.html) and is not supported for use with the GitLab Helm chart.

 ### Install kubectl